 AN ERROR IS ANY TIME WE DON’T FOLLOW OUR TRADING PLAN.

-IF WE DON’T HAVE A TRADING PLAN, EVERY TRADE IS AN ERROR.
+IF WE DON’T HAVE A TRADING PLAN, EVERY TRADE IS A MISTAKE.

-It is assumed that the strategy in the trading plan has a profitable edge.
-That if the plan is followed a profit is likely over many trades.
-This is why any deviation from the plan is an error, because now we don’t know if that strategy will still be profitable or not.
-Errors distort the statistics of a trading system, and once those statistics are distorted, you are no longer trading the same system the think you are.
+It is assumed that the strategy in the trading plan has a profitable edge over many trades if the plan is followed.
+This is why deviations from the plan are mistakes, because now we don’t know if that strategy will still be profitable or not.
+Trading mistakes distort the statistics of a trading system, and once those statistics are distorted, you are no longer trading the same system you think you are.

 Our Goal When It Comes to Trading Mistakes